cilium/cilium/Documentation/install/upgrade.rst

  * The DaemonSet now uses ``dnsPolicy: ClusterFirstWithHostNet`` in order for Cilium to look up Kubernetes service names via DNS.
-This in turn requires the cluster to run kube-dns.
-If you are not running kube-dns, remove the ``dnsPolicy`` field.
+This in turn requires the cluster to run a cluster DNS such as kube-dns or CoreDNS.
+If you are not running cluster DNS, remove the ``dnsPolicy`` field.
 This will mean that you cannot use the etcd-operator.
    More details can be found in the :ref:`k8s_req_kubedns` section.

 .. _1.4_new_options: